 - Pricing and tariff research

-In addition, it is likely that water market research will continue to focus on several key issues currently on-going in the sector, such as water demand management; metering and the potential need for a ‘Green Deal for water’.
+In addition, it is likely that water market research will continue to focus on several key issues currently on-going in the sector, such as water demand management; customer experience and metering.

 For your convenience, we have also provided links to research reports carried out by DJS Research and available in the public domain: